jestjs/jest/website/versioned_docs/version-27.4/ExpectAPI.md

 Also under the alias: `.toBeCalledWith()`

 Use `.toHaveBeenCalledWith` to ensure that a mock function was called with specific arguments.
+The arguments are checked with the same algorithm that `.toEqual` uses.

 For example, let's say that you can register a beverage with a `register` function, and `applyToAll(f)` should apply the function `f` to all registered beverages.
 To make sure this works, you could write: